ChemicalDevelopment/kscript.org/modules/time.md

 #### time.DateTime.sec {#DateTime.sec}
 {: .method .no_toc }
 <div class="method-text" markdown="1">
-This attribute retrieves the second of the hour as an integer
+This attribute retrieves the second of the minute as an integer
 </div>

 #### time.DateTime.nano {#DateTime.nano}